-Goldsoft.
-PO Box 1742 Southport, QLD 4215
+Goldsoft, FO Box 1742 Southport, QLD 4215

-NEV YEAR is traditionally the time for new beginnings, resolutions and all the stuff inspiring that, theoretically at least, causes hope to spring anew in flagging hearts.
+NEW YEAR is traditionally the time beginnings. for new resolutions and all the stuff inspiring that, theoretically at least, causes hope to spring anew in flagging hearts.
 1987 has GOT to be an improvement on 1986!

-With this in mind we left our troubles behind us in NSW and headed for sunny QLD, the Gold Coast!
+With this in mind we left our troubles behind us in NSV and headed for sunny QLD, the Gold Coast!
 Home of Goldlink itself!